ConstantRobotics-Ltd/PlotOpenCv/README.md

 # Overview

-**plotOpenCv** is a C++ library developed to facilitate the visualization of 2-dimensional line charts.
+**PlotOpenCv** C++ library provides the visualization of 2-dimensional line charts.
 This library is built upon the OpenCV, providing users with a convenient and efficient tool for visualizing data through line charts.
-With **plotOpenCv**, users can effortlessly create multiple line charts within a single window and tune various chart parameters, such as line width, color, and more.
-It uses C++17 standard.
+With **PlotOpenCv**, users can create multiple line charts within a single window and tune various chart parameters, such as line width, color, and more.
+It utilizes C++17 standard.
 The library is licensed under the Apache 2.0 license.